Øksendal Municipality

 Øksendal is a former municipality in Møre og Romsdal county, Norway.
 The 226 km2 municipality existed from 1854 until its dissolution in 1960.
 It had one of the smallest municipal populations in Norway.
-It was located in the northern part of the present-day municipality of Sunndal, along the Sunndalsfjorden.
+It was located in the northwestern part of the present-day Sunndal Municipality, along the Sunndalsfjorden.
 It included the coastal area along the fjord as well as the whole Øksendalen valley.
 The administrative centre of the municipality was the village of Øksendalsøra, where Øksendal Church is also located.

-History
+Prior to its dissolution in 1960, the 225.7 km2 municipality was the 354th largest by area out of the 743 municipalities in Norway. Øksendal Municipality was the 734th most populous municipality in Norway with a population of about 486.
+The municipality's population density was 2.2 PD/km2 and its population had decreased by 10% over the previous 5-year period.

+General information

-In 1854, the parish of Øksendal was separated from the large municipality of Sunndal to establish the new municipality of Øksendal.
-Initially, Øksendal had a population of 1,291.
-On 1 January 1899, the northern part of the municipality, located on the northern side of the Sunndalsfjorden, (population: 462) was separated to become the new municipality of Ulvundeid.
-This left Øksendal with 654 inhabitants.
+In 1854, the parish of Øksendal was separated from the large Sunndal Municipality to establish the new Øksendal Municipality.
+Initially, Øksendal Municipality had a population of 1,291.
+On 1 January 1899, the northern part of the municipality, located on the northern side of the Sunndalsfjorden, (population: 462) was separated to become the new Ulvundeid Municipality.
+This left Øksendal Municipality with 654 inhabitants.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1960, Øksendal Municipality (population: 497) was merged with Ålvundeid Municipality (population: 513) and Sunndal Municipality (population: 5,851) to form a new, larger Sunndal Municipality.

+Name

+The municipality (originally the parish) is named after the Øksendalen valley (Usmudalr).
+The first element is usma which is the name for the river that runs through the valley.
+The meaning of the name is unknown.
+The last element is dalr which means "valley" or "dale".
+Historically, the name of the municipality was spelled Øksendalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Øksendal, removing the definite form ending -en.

+Churches

+The Church of Norway had one parish (sokn) within Øksendal Municipality.
+At the time of the municipal dissolution, it was part of the Øksendal prestegjeld and the Indre Nordmøre prosti (deanery) in the Diocese of Nidaros.

+Geography

+The municipality was located in the Øksendalen valley on the south side of the Sunndalsfjorden.
+The highest point in the municipality was the 1809 m tall mountain Vikesoksa on the border with Eresfjord og Vistdal Municipality.
+The municipality was surrounded by Sunndal Municipality to the southeast, Eresfjord og Vistdal Municipality to the west, Nesset Municipality to the north, and Ålvundeid Municipality to the northeast (across the fjord).